Russia wants own team present at Navalny poisoning probe | DW | 11.09.2020

 Separately, Russian police said Friday they were seeking to question Navalny in person in Berlin, where he is recovering in hospital from his ordeal.

-The Russian proposal is all but certain to be brushed off by Germany, which says the Putin critic was poisoned with the banned nerve agent, Novichok.
+The proposal is all but certain to be brushed off by Germany, which says the fierce critic of Russian President Vladimir Putin was poisoned with the banned nerve agent, Novichok.

+Navalny was airlifted to Berlin last month after falling ill on a flight from Siberia to Moscow.

+The Russian hospital that initially treated him said there was no evidence he was poisoned.

 mm/sms (AP, AFP, dpa, Reuters)